ItoHiromu/Eusoc-Sim/README.md

  8. InclusiveFit.csv
  Inclusive fitness of first brood.

- Note that, the current files are build to verify evolvability of eusociality in the specified parameter set.
- Therefore, this Main.java does not create a phase-plane.

 ### Example output on console
 * [Example 1] Output on console is displayed as below,